RTrava/H2_prod_sim/README.md

 3. Economic Model (`LCOH_calculator` in folder `Economics`):
    Estimates the Levelized Cost of Hydrogen (LCOH) based on technical and financial outputs.

+In the current code, data is used from the dataset of the paper.
+The databases can be found in the paper and the corresponding appendices.

 ## Citation

-If you use this repository or its scripts in your work, please cite:
+If you use this repository or its scripts in your work, please cite using the CITATION.cff as well as the paper:

 R. Travaglini, L.S.F.
 Frowijn, A. Bianchini, Z. Lukszo, K. Bruninx:
 Offshore or onshore hydrogen production?
 A critical analysis on costs and operational considerations for the Dutch North Sea*, Applied Energy, 2025